Your Personal Stag Do Expert

 - Outrageous nightlife brimming with positive energy.

 Worshippers of fun and sun flock to Brighton from the cold reaches of Britain’s cities, casting off their suits and ties to embrace the bohemian atmosphere.
-The party vibe makes it a stag do favourite, from the fairy-lit beer gardens lighting the path down The Lanes, to the heaving basement ballrooms of Kemptown.
-Being so compact, nights in Brighton are not unlike village faites: with neighbours, friends and grooms-to-be clinking glasses and dancing in the moonlight.
+The party vibe makes it a stag do favourite from the fairy-lit beer gardens lighting the path down The Lanes, to the heaving basement ballrooms of Kemptown.
+Being so compact, nights in Brighton are not unlike village fetes gone rogue: with neighbours, friends and grooms-to-be clinking glasses and dancing in the moonlight, and unsurprisingly making Brighton one of our most popular UK stag destinations (based on Chillisauce booking data 2018).

 Despite its size, this seaside city packs in plenty to do.
 A stroll straight down from the rail station will bring you to the shores of Brighton Beach, fringed by bars and people topping their tans.
 Treat yourself to some chips in newspaper wrapping and make your way to the Royal Pavilion: a gorgeous palace with Indian and Chinese design elements, built for King George IV to support his playboy lifestyle.
 Soak up the sea air along Brighton Pier and the Marina before winding back down North Laine and getting a round in.